 The person(s) must be in a position within the MCO that provides the authority needed to carry out these tasks and must be authorized and empowered to make and resolve operational and policy decisions within two (2) business days and financial decisions pertaining to claims payment issues within five (5) business days.
-The person(s) must demonstrate substantial experience in health care, experience working with low-income populations and cultural sensitivity.
-The person(s) serving as Medicaid Administrator(s) need not be dedicated full-time to this function, but must commit sufficient time to fulfilling the requirements of the position.
+The person(s) must demonstrate substantial experience in health care, experience working with low-income and foster care populations and cultural sensitivity.
+The person(s) serving as Medicaid Administrator(s) must be dedicated full-time to this function.
 The Administrator(s) need not be located full-time in West Virginia, but must be accessible through an 800 number and must be available in West Virginia as required.
 If the Administrator(s) are out of the office, there must be a designee available who can respond to the Administrator's duties within the required timeframe.
 The Administrator(s) will:

-1. Investigate and resolve access and cultural sensitivity issues identified by MCO staff, State staff, providers, advocate organizations and beneficiaries;
+- Investigate and resolve access and cultural sensitivity issues identified by MCO staff, State staff, providers, advocate organizations and beneficiaries; - Monitor MCO grievances with the grievance personnel to look at trends or major areas of concern and discuss these reports with community advocates, if requested;

-- 2. Monitor MCO grievances with the grievance personnel to look at trends or major areas of concern and discuss these reports with community advocates, if requested; - 3.
-Coordinate with schools, community agencies, local health departments, state health laboratories and state agencies providing complementary services to Medicaid enrollees; - 4.
-Recommend policy and procedural changes to MCO management including those needed to ensure and improve enrollee access to care and quality of care; changes can be recommended for both internal administrative policies and providers; - 5.
-Function as a primary contact for beneficiary advocacy groups and work with these groups to identify and correct beneficiary access barriers; - 6.
-Connect with local community organizations to acquire knowledge and insight regarding the special health care needs of beneficiaries; - 7.
+- Coordinate with local Departments of Health and Human Resources, schools, community agencies, local health departments, state health laboratories and state agencies providing complementary services to Medicaid enrollees; - Recommend policy and procedural changes to MCO management including those needed to ensure and improve enrollee access to care and quality of care; changes can be recommended for both internal administrative policies and providers; - Function as a primary contact for beneficiary advocacy groups and work with these groups to identify and correct beneficiary access barriers; - Connect with local community organizations to acquire knowledge and insight regarding the special health care needs of beneficiaries; - 7.
 Analyze systems functions through meetings with staff; - Organize and provide training and educational materials for MCO staff and providers to enhance their understanding of the values and practices of all cultures with which the MCOs interact; - Provide input to MCO management on how provider changes will affect enrollee access and quality/continuity of care; develop/coordinate plans to minimize any potential problems; - 10.
 Review all informing material to be distributed to enrollees; and - 11.
 Assist enrollees and authorized representatives to obtain medical records.

-5. HEALTH CARE MANAGEMENT
+6. HEALTH CARE MANAGEMENT

-5.1 Second Opinions
+6.1 Second Opinions